miktam/server-cache/README.md

 ## Usage

+The module exposes `ApiCache` object, which shall be instantiated with the cache name and ttl.

+In the example below, with simple endpoint implementation using [iron-router](https://atmospherejs.com/package/iron-router), `cache.set` and `cache.get` methods help to store and retrieve the cache data.

 ```js
     // instantiate the cache with name and 60s ttl (expiration time)
     var cache = new ApiCache('rest', 60);